erenavsarogullari/erenavsarogullari.github.io/_posts/2019-07-07-apache-pulsar-flink-connector.md

 1. **Multi Tenancy:** Multiple services can be supported by same Pulsar cluster through separated authentication and authorization isolation.
 1. **Streaming and Queueing Support:** Pulsar supports traditional Queueuing and Streaming use-case by enabling different subscription mode: such as **exclusive**, **shared** or **failover**.
 1. **Pulsar Functions:** Serverless based computing framework by providing stream-native data processing.
-1. **Pulsar I/O:** Connector framework built on top of Pulsar Functions by moving data in and out through ecosystem.
+1. **Pulsar I/O:** Connector framework has been built on top of Pulsar Functions by moving data in and out through ecosystem.
 1. **Geo Replication:** This feature provides sync/async message replication between clusters located in different geo locations.
 1. **Persistent and Isolated Message Storage:** Pulsar decouples serving and storage tiers.
-Pulsar uses Apache Bookkeeper as message-store.
+Also, it uses [Apache Bookkeeper](https://bookkeeper.apache.org/) as message-store.

 ### Apache Pulsar - Flink Connector